Hamlin races way into championship field with Phoenix win

 Truex won the 2018 title, Busch won in 2015 and Harvick in 2014.
 All three raced for the championship last season against Logano, who won the finale to snag the title away from the three drivers who dominated the season.
 This year the final four is equally deserving of their spots in the finale — the champion has had to win the race at Homestead to claim the title every year since the elimination format debuted in 2014.

-Hamlin has never won a championship, but had chances in 2010 and 2014 but had disappointing races — a decision not to take tires after a late caution took Hamlin from the lead to out of contention in the 2014 race.
+Hamlin has never won a championship, but had chances in 2010 and 2014 but had disappointing races — a two-tire call after a late caution took Hamlin from the lead to out of contention in the 2014 race.

 “Denny has not won a championship, so you can imagine how hard he’s going to go for it,” said Gibbs.